User Community Service Desk Downloads

 Scanner configuration

 Online (JDBC) based extraction connects to Snowflake and extracts the necessary metadata and query log from the database.
-Currently, only username and password authentication is supported.

 All fields marked with an asterisk (*) are mandatory.